 Solve Et Coagula - The Great Work of Alchemy.
 Modern Alchemy.
 Esoteric gnosis is a gate one must be ready to cross.

 Rosicrucia.
 Sabian.
 The World of Dante.
 Alchemy in Theory by David Cherubim.
 ByDavid Cherubim.

 Stages of Transmutation.
 III.

 Coagulatio: solidifying, coming back to earth.
 Color - yellow and yellow-green.
 First four sub-stages: Separatio, Fermentatio, Illuminatio, and Nutrimentum - under Venus.
 1. Sol sinks low into the ground, Luna rises.
 2. 3.
 Last four sub-stages: Fixatio, Multiplicatio, Revificatio, and Sublimatio - under Mars.
 4. 5.
 6. 7.
-Corpus stavish.
+Imagery: sower scattering seed (‘letting go’), snake (Serpens Merurialis), swan giving way to eagle which can fly closer to the sun, pelican.
+IV.
+1. Corpus stavish.
 Secret Fire: The Relationship Between Kundalini, Kabbalah, and A.